bytebase/dbcost/README.md

 ### Fetching Data
 Sample data is provided at [here](https://github.com/bytebase/dbcost/blob/main/store/data/sample.json).
 You may start dbcost in sample mode without fetching the cloud provider's latest pricing data.
 If you decide to start with sample data, just skip this step.

 Or, if you would like to fetch the newest data online, please apply for a [GCP API KEY](https://cloud.google.com/apigee/docs/api-platform/security/api-keys) with access to the [Cloud Billing API](https://cloud.google.com/billing/docs/reference/rest) yourself first.
+For AWS, the API is open to everyone, you do not need a API KEY to access relevant resource.

 #### Set environment variable